drishya25bai10633-tech/Heart-Health-Calculator/README.md

 # Heart-Health-Calculator

 ## Project Overview
 A Python-based application that assesses a user's risk of heart disease based on lifestyle and biological factors.
-This project demonstrates the use of structured programming, arrays, and conditional logic to solve a healthcare problem.
+This project demonstrates the use of structured programming, arrays, and conditional logic to solve a human healthcare problem.

 ## Objectives
 * To create a user-friendly interface for health screening.